OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 ## V6.1 Data Classification

-The most important asset is the data processed, stored or transmitted by an application.
-Always perform a privacy impact assessment to classify the data protection needs of any stored data correctly.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **6.1.1** | [DELETED, MERGED TO 1.8.1] | | | | |